tomvano/koseven/modules/encrypt/guide/encrypt/index.md

         ...
     ];

-Also ensure you either have the Mcrypt, OpenSSL or Sodium extension loaded to your PHP config.
+Also ensure you either have the OpenSSL or Sodium extension loaded to your PHP config.

 ## Configuration
 Copy the default config/encryption.php to your application/config folder.